RubenSab/Stackade/README.md

   For example, the operator `+` pops the lasts two elements from the stack and pushes their sum.

-> IMPORTANT: almost every language element is a stack operator or it's made from stack operators, as *even data types* execute by pushing themselves to the stack.
+> IMPORTANT: almost every language element is a stack operator, or it's made from stack operators, as *even data types* execute by pushing themselves to the stack.

 - the **Namespaces** are a linked list of maps, each linking the variable name to its content.
 Having multiple namespaces in a hierarchy allows cleansing un-needed local variables after a **sequence** is executed.